 Your horse's eyes should be clear and bright, and the lids should be snug around the eyeball, with the inside of the lid pale pink and moist.
 Tearing should be minimal with perhaps only a droplet at the corner of the eye.
 Sometimes, if there is dusty, dry wind, a horse’s eyes might run a bit, just as yours would.

 - Obvious damage to the eye itself

 - White film either over the whole eye or in spots

 - Red or inflamed eye or of any surrounding tissue, including the white sclera and lids

-- Tears running down the horse's face, which may indicate a torn or blocked tear duct
+- Tears running down the horse's face, which may indicate a blocked tear duct

 - Copious discharge other than a thin tear-like stream

 - Tumors growing on or around the lid

 - In foals, turned under eyelids that cause the eyelashes to rub against the eye

 Recurring uveitis is another, much more serious eye infection in horses that can lead to blindness if left untreated.
 Also known as "moon blindness," this condition may have multiple causes.
 Research has indicated that a bacterial disease called Leptospirosis can be the cause, although it is suspected there are other causes as well.